 But, you can easily purchase a PCIe to NVMe M.2 adapter online and connect your NVMe SSD to your motherboard’s PCIe x4 or x8 or x16 port as well.

 Note 1: Any M.2 NVMe or M.2 SATA SSD can never get installed to your PCI Express ports directly because of different form factors.
 You will always have to buy an adapter for that.
-But, if your desktop motherboard supports the NVMe, you are going to have the NVMe speed even after using an adapter.
+But, even if your desktop motherboard supports the NVMe, you are not going to have the NVMe speed even after using an adapter.

 Note 2: No laptop can work with these types of adapters because you will find no PCI Express ports on a laptop motherboard.